 The other half of Donki awesomeness will be the food and fresh produce section grommet section.
 The supermarket takes up almost the entire basement 2 of the building.
-This sector is part of the underpass link-way across Orchard road connecting Orchard Central to Centerpoint shopping center.
-Moreover, the supermarket itself is split between two sections, with a main sector housing fresh, ready to eat and perishable produce, while the other smaller half is home to drinks, alcohol and ice-cream.
+Also, this sector is part of the underpass link-way across Orchard road connecting Orchard Central to Centerpoint shopping center.
+Moreover, the supermarket itself is split between two sections.
+Here, a main sector houses fresh, ready to eat and perishable produce, while the other smaller half is home to drinks, alcohol and ice-cream.

 Commendably, it is surprising that Donki as a cut-price chain retailer is ambitious to operate a full grocery store selling fresh produce, meats and even alcohol.
 This, and all while operating 24/7, catering for a niche and going in the likes of some 24 hour NTUC and Giant supermarket outlets.

 Moreover, it is worth noting that the store operates with a reduced capacity past midnight with fewer staff.
 Hence, half of the checkout counters and the supermarket meat and deli counters will be closed from 10pm during the wee hours of the night till the next day.